Clay Johnston (American football): Cincinnati Bengals

 On November 9, 2021, Johnston was claimed off waivers by the Cincinnati Bengals.
 He played in Super Bowl LVI, recording one tackle.

+Johnston played in 23 regular-season games, making one start for the Bengals from 2021 to 2022, recording 11 defensive tackles and 14 special teams tackles.
+He led the NFL in tackles during the 2022 preseason.

+Johnston was signed to the Bengals practice squad on November 1, 2023.
+He was not signed to a reserve/future contract after the season and thus became a free agent when his practice squad contract expired.

 Personal life

 His father, Kent Johnston, was a strength coach for over two decades in the NFL, and was also Brett Favre’s best man for his wedding.
 He has three brothers Kody, Kole, and Cade.
 Kody played collegiate football at Texas A&M University and Kole participated in collegiate football at Tarleton State University.